https://www6.unca.edu/ohms/viewer.php?cachefile=APOH082.xml#segment0

 Maya Yulin:

 Awesome.
-I have another question about, did you know of or experienced any or
+I have another question about, did you know of or experienced any or have experience with segregation within the LGBT community based on race or gender or class or anything else?

 David Berky: